emedware/vue-golden-layout/README.md

 The `golden-layout` has a *property* and an *event* named `state`.
 - The event is triggered when the state has changed (even deeply, like a deep watch).
-- The property is used **at mount** to initialise the configuration.
+- The property is used [**at mount**](https://github.com/eddow/vue-golden-layout/issues/20#issuecomment-433828678) to initialise the configuration.
 After that, any change will have no effect.

 Notes:
 - The property `state` can be given minified or not
-- The event `state` gives indeed the minified version of the config, and the expanded version as a second argument.# slot
+- The event `state` gives indeed the minified version of the config, and the expanded version as a second argument.

 ## Low-level functionalities